 “This is my first show in New York.
 I’m from a very small town in Norway and my sister said it’s quite a big deal to play a show in New York.”

-Her vivacious stage presence paired with her glittery-sparkle attire from her eye lids, bomber jacket, skirt, and black boots portray her as a pop star in the making.
+Her vivacious stage presence paired with her glittery-sparkle attire from her eye lids, bomber jacket, skirt such as cotton skirts, and black boots portray her as a pop star in the making.
 She enticed the crowd into a chant singing “Ooooooh ohohohohohoh” the catchy hook in her most popular song “Blackbeat”.

 Let’s not forget how the crowd also erupted when she concluded her set performing “Fool’s Gold” featuring Børns.
 Dagny was gracious thanking VEVO for bringing her out to Brooklyn and forced her band to take a traditional group bow with her –implying they are a huge part of music too.